Arrivals and Departures: Train Travel in Europe

 Train To Maastricht Amsterdam

 The train ride was short and once again felt very usual.
-I’m not sure I can even count the number of times we have been to Amsterdam but it is several.
+I’m not sure I can even count the number of times we have been to Amsterdam but it is several (including repeated visits to the Anne Frank House).
 We are always brought back by the distinct charm that this city holds, and especially by the friends that live within.

 From the platform at Amsterdam Central Train Station, we trudged down the stairs to the hallway that would bring us outside.
 There are only two ways to exit the station but we were suddenly trapped and confused.
 New (at least, new to us) barriers had been put up that only allow passengers to exit after scanning the cards that they had purchased to get on the train in the first place.
 With our Rail Europe passes, we had no such cards.